-When building out the performance cycle process, Account admins will decide which questions managers can share with their direct reports for peer feedback, upward feedback, and manager review.
+When building out the performance cycle process, Account admins will decide which questions managers can share with their direct reports for peer feedback, upward feedback, and manager reviews.
 You can select some or all of the questions to be sharable.
-Keep in mind, when feedback shared with direct reports, the feedback will include the reviewer's names.
+Keep in mind, when feedback is shared with direct reports, the feedback will include the reviewer's name.

 Which questions should be shared?